dunstontc/learn-go/code/McCleod/GolangWebDev/000_prereq/README.md

 ## HANDS ON 3
     - create an interface type that both person and secretAgent implement
-    - declare a func with a parameter of the interface’s type
+    - declare a func with a parameter of the interface's type
     - call that func in main and pass in a value of type person
     - call that func in main and pass in a value of type secretAgent